 The Federal Government has provided the opportunity for families to apply for free and reduced-price lunches.
 An application must be submitted for each family in school.
 Applications may be filed at any time during the school year.
 The application can be found on the district website, www.kosd.org

-The qualifications and income guidelines that determine who would quality are available on the district website or from the Director of Food Services.
-Any questions regarding the program should be referred to the Director of Food Services.
+The qualifications and income guidelines that determine who would qualify are available from the office of the Supervisor of Food Services.
+Any questions regarding the program should be referred to the Supervisor of Food Services.

 GUM